duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 `rspec --profile` will give you list of 10 slowest tests.

-Rspect config before each example for particular group
+Rspec config before each example for particular group

 ~~~
 # spec/rails_helper.rb